newsohr/Regression_Analysis/README.md

 The project is built on the notebooks called _Colocating_S2_S3_images.ipynb_ and _Regression_analysis.ipynb_ linked to this GitHub.
 The _Colocating_S2_S3_images.ipynb_ notebook is used for importing and preprocessing the data.
 Once the data is prepared, _Regression_analysis.ipynb_ is feasible to run the analysis for different regression techniques.

 ### Fetching Data
-The original raw data for Sentinel-2 and Sentinel-3 imagery is available at the Copernicus Open access Hub of the European Space Agency (ESA) under: https://dataspace.copernicus.eu/.
+The original raw data for Sentinel-2 and Sentinel-3 imagery is available at the Copernicus Open Access Hub of the European Space Agency (ESA) under: https://dataspace.copernicus.eu/.
 In this project, we use the

 ### Installation